Does Insurance Cover Circumcision?

 Yes, you get circumcised at any age.
 A circumcision is an option for adults who were not circumcised as children.

 People not circumcised as neonates may opt to undergo circumcision as adults.
-Most of the steps are the same whether you’re a baby or an adult.
+Most steps are the same whether you’re a baby or an adult.
 Anesthesia is likely to be used during the surgery.
 For adults, the procedure may take a little longer than for newborns.
 After the circumcision, you will also require sutures.
 Your healthcare professional will discuss your recovery, including when you may have sex with your partner again.

 The male circumcision procedure is the most prevalent.
 Circumcision is performed on as many as 60% of American infant males.
 Approximately 33% of males are affected globally.
 The United States, the Middle East, and South Korea have the highest rates of male circumcision.
 South America and Europe are the only two continents where it is less widespread.
 Circumcision is an essential aspect of Judaism and Islam.